-The practice had policies and procedures to report, investigate, respond and learn from accidents, incidents and significant events.
+The practice had procedures to report, record, investigate, respond to and learn from accidents, incidents and significant events.
 Staff knew about these and understood their role in the process.
+Improvements could be made to ensure there was a documented policy in place.

-The practice recorded, responded to and discussed all incidents to reduce risk and support future learning.
+The practice had recorded, responded to and discussed an accident to reduce risk and support future learning.

-The practice received national patient safety and medicines alerts from the Medicines and Healthcare Products Regulatory Authority (MHRA).
-Relevant alerts were discussed with staff, acted on and stored for future reference.
+The practice had recently received national patient safety and medicines alerts from the Medicines and Healthcare Products Regulatory Authority (MHRA).
+Staff told us they had not yet received any alerts relevant to their practice.
+They assured us any relevant alerts received in future would be discussed with staff, acted on and stored for future reference.